denismoulin/denismoulin/_posts/2015-10-01-dixie-website-01.md

 link: https://denismoulin.com/h/dixie/2015
 ---

-Dixie team focus on simplifying how Ceo or Cfo interact with their accounting or accountant.
+The Dixie team focuses on simplifying interaction between CEOs and CFOs and their accounting departments or accountants.
 While working on their prototypes I developed their brand identity and coded their first marketing website.

 #### External link